Handbook

 Tracks

-The framework has 2 different tracks, in line with our company-wide system:
+The framework has 2 different tracks, in line with our :

 • Developer (IC): has a deep level of technical expertise, executes on product deliverables, and (at higher levels) owns system, architecture & production support of features and products, trains other engineers.